-Disciplinary consequences for violations at the elementary level (Grades K-5) shall not be counted when subsequent violations occur at the secondary level (Grades 6-12).
+Disciplinary consequences for violations at the elementary level (Grades K-5) shall not be counted when subsequent violations occur at the secondary level (Grades 6-12)

-- a.
-Elementary students, (Grades K-5): The student shall be suspended from the regular school program for four (4) days and referred to the District substance abuse case manager who shall refer the student to an appropriate counseling program.
-Two (2) days of the suspension shall be waived if the student attends and completes a counseling program authorized by the principal/designee in conjunction with the District substance abuse case manager.
-If the student does not complete the recommended counseling program, the remaining days of the initial four (4) day suspension shall be imposed. - b.
+First Offense Procedures: (1) The first-time occurrence for the use, possession, or being under the influence of mood-altering substances, including alcohol and alcoholic beverages, shall be counted at any time during which the student is enrolled in a Broward County Public School.
+If the student has been suspended or expelled for a prior drug offense by any in-state or out-of-state public, private, charter, or research school, then the disposition of this offense shall constitute a second offense, and the procedures for second offenses shall apply.
+(2) Elementary students, (Grades K-5): The student shall be suspended from the regular school program for ten (10) four (4) days and referred to the District substance abuse case manager who shall refer the student to an appropriate counseling program.
+Two (2) Up to seven (7) days of the suspension may be shall be waived if the student attends and completes a counseling program authorized by the principal/ designee in conjunction with the District substance abuse case manager.
+If the student does not complete the recommended counseling program, the remaining days of the full ten (10) initial four (4) day suspension shall be imposed.
+In the case of a student with a disability, the IEP/ 504 Team should convene as soon as possible to address the student's program and to determine appropriate action.

 Secondary students, (Grades 6-12): The student shall be suspended from the regular school program for six (6) days and referred to the District substance abuse case manager who shall refer the student to an appropriate counseling program.
-Three (3) days of the suspension shall be waived if the student attends a counseling program authorized by the principal/designee in conjunction with the District substance abuse case manager.
+Three (3) days of the suspension shall be waived if the student attends a counseling program authorized by the principal/ designee in conjunction with the District substance abuse case case manager.
 If the student does not complete the recommended counseling program, the remaining days of the initial six (6) day suspension shall be imposed.